Postgraduate Course: Research Methods in Film Studies 2 (CLLC11183)

 On completion of this course, the student will be able to:

-- Identify appropriate methods for dealing with different modes of research in Film Studies
+- identify appropriate methods for dealing with different modes of research in cinema studies

-- Provide a research overview for a project in Film Studies
+- give a presentation on an advanced research project in Film Studies.

 |Biggam, J. (2015).
 Succeeding with Your Master's Dissertation: A Step-by-Step Handbook.
 Maidenhead: Open University Press.|